-On a warm evening in September, Jacob, the little mouse, was running as fast as he could through the surrounding fields.
-Jacob was practicing for the upcoming school competition.
+One warm evening in September, Jacob, a little mouse, was running as fast as he could through the field near his home.
+He was practicing for the upcoming school competition.
 Each class was looking for the fastest animal.

-A great prize awaited the winner every year.
+A prize awaited the winner every year.
 This time it was a trip.
-The winner would spend an exciting and thrilling time in a tent camp with his best friends.
+The winner would get to spend an exciting few days camping with their best friends.
 Jacob’s eyes lit up at the thought of telling his friends about his victory.

-Jacob nodded eagerly.
-“Bat… I’ve never heard of a bat before.
-Why do you stretch out your arms like that, Carlo?”
-Jacob asked.
+Jacob nodded.
+“Bat… I’ve never heard of a bat before!” he said.
+“Why do you stretch out your arms like that, Carlo?”

-“You call them arms, but to me, they’re wings.
-You see, I’m a pilot.
+“You call them arms, but to me, they’re wings,” Carlo explained.
+“You see, I’m a pilot.
 When you go to sleep, the day begins for me.
-I’m just getting ready for my trip.”
+I’m just getting ready for my trip now.”

 Jacob sat under the big tree, his fears forgotten, and asked Carlo many more questions.
 He learned that bats don’t use their eyes in complete darkness.
 They find their way around by using their ears.
 And during the day, they sleep in caves or crevices.

 As Carlo was telling Jacob about his many adventures on his night flights, Jacob heard his mother calling him from far away.
 She was looking for him.